garrandall/popular-music-data/tracks/water-runs-dry-boyz-ii-men.md

 We'll make the biggest mistake of our lives
 Don't do it baby

-No, oooooooooh, oh, oh, oh, oh
+No, oh, oh, oh
-No, oooooooooh, oh, oh, oh, oh
+No, oh, oh, oh

 Some people will work things out
 And some just don't know how to change